 Like Yoga, the use of Meditation for healing is also not the latest invention.
 Meditative methods are the products of various cultures and peoples across the world.

 The science of meditation has been rooted in the customs of the ancient world’s great religions.
-As a matter of fact, practically all religious or races practice meditation in one or the other way.
+Practically all religions or races practice meditation in one or the other way.